 SC14 Tutorial 104: Changing SC14 Oil

 I have used Full Synthetic ATF / Automatic Transmission Fluid with great success, usually pretty cheap too.
+The best oil would be of course the Toyota SC14 oil, however it is quite expensive.
+Otherwise there is a variety of oils that are known to work with the SC14 supercharger in the long long term, such as Mobil 5W, Mobil 0W Fully Synthetic, Castrol R30, Kenne Bell Supercharger Oil, Holden and GM Supercharger Oils.
 Just take the bottom drain bolt of the blower and let the oil inside the chamber drain out for a bit, dont make an oil spill, once all done, wipe the bolt clean, its got a magnet on it to collect worn out metal bits from the gears inside, put the bolt back and tighten it well, but dont go too overboard.
-Now Refill the blower using a Syringe, multiple measure and fills maybe required however you only require about 160ml of oil to do a total dry fill up.
+Now Refill the blower using a Syringe, multiple measure and fills maybe required however you only require about 160ml (max) of oil to do a total dry fill up.

 SC14 Tutorial 105: An Seized or Stuck Supercharger